-The purpose of the annual inspection of the Freshwater Bayou Wetland Protection Project (ME-04) is to evaluate the constructed project features, identify any deficiencies, prepare a report detailing the condition of those features and the recommended corrective actions needed.
-Should it be determined that corrective actions are needed, Louisiana Department of Natural Resources (LDNR) shall provide, in the report, a detailed cost estimate for engineering, design, supervision, inspection, and construction contingencies, and an assessment of the urgency of such repairs.
-The annual inspection report also contains a summary of maintenance projects which were completed since completion of constructed project features and an estimated projected budget for the upcoming three (3) years for operation, maintenance, and rehabilitation.
-The three (3) year projected operation and maintenance budget is shown in Appendix C.
+The purpose of the annual inspection of the Freshwater Bayou Wetlands Project (ME-04) is to evaluate the constructed project features to identify any deficiencies and prepare a report detailing the condition of project features and recommended corrective actions needed.
+Should it be determined that corrective actions are needed, LDNR shall provide, in the report, a detailed cost estimate for engineering, design, supervision, inspection, and construction contingencies, and an assessment of the urgency of such repairs.
+The annual inspection report also contains a summary of maintenance projects which were completed since completion of constructed project features and an estimated projected budget for the upcoming three (3) years for operation, maintenance and rehabilitation.
+The three (3) year projected operation and maintenance budget is shown in Appendix B. A summary of past operation and maintenance projects completed since completion of the Freshwater Bayou Wetlands Project are outlined in Section IV.

-An inspection of the Freshwater Bayou Wetland Protection Project (ME-04) was held on May 01, 2007, under sunny skies and mild temperatures.
-In attendance were Stan Aucoin, Mel Guidry, Herb Juneau and Garrett Broussard of LDNR and Dale Garber representing the Natural Resources Conservation Service (NRCS).
+An inspection of the Freshwater Bayou Wetlands Project (ME-04) was held on April 12, 2011, under sunny skies and cool temperatures.
+In attendance were Dion Broussard, Darrell Pontiff and Mel Guidry from (OCPR); Loland Broussard and Charles Slocum representing (NRCS).
+The inspection began at the southern end of the rock dike alignment at 1:20 pm.

 The field inspection included a complete visual inspection of the entire project site.
 Staff gauge readings when available and existing temporary benchmarks were used to determine approximate water level and foreshore rock dike elevation.
-(See Appendix D).
+(See Appendix C).